carlhaugen/recipe/README.md

 # Octopus Stirfry

-An awesome octopus based dish for some iberian flavour.
+An awesome octopus based dish for some Iberian flavour.
 Contains octopus, sausage, and potatoes.